 Yellow Insights Ltd is committed to protecting and respecting your privacy.
 We take our responsibilities regarding the security of information that we collect very seriously.
 This privacy policy sets out how we use and protect the information that you provide to us.
 Please read this policy carefully.
 If you have any questions, please contact hello@yellow-insights.com.

-In this policy YELLOW INSIGHTS Ltd, we and us means YELLOW INSIGHTS Ltd, 4 Frecheville Court, Bury, Lancashire, BL9 0UF, UK, a company registered in England, company number 13113101.
+In this policy YELLOW INSIGHTS Ltd, we and us means YELLOW INSIGHTS Ltd, Booths Hall, Chelford Rd, Knutsford, WA16 8GS, UK, a company registered in England, company number 13113101.

 How we use your information